JuntaoLiu01/AIMv6/doc/fs.md

 To aid study, I provided an end-to-end walkthrough here.

+Please not that this file system framework implementation is **super slow**.
+It does not by any means serve as an implementation in real production environment *where efficiency matters*.
+Nevertheless, we are pretty close.

 ### Development constraints

 **To readers of walkthrough: if you are not developers improving, enhancing,